 Twenty-one street dust samples were collected in Huanggang City, Hubei Province, Central China.
 Sixteen priority polycyclic aromatic hydrocarbons (PAHs) were determined by gas chromatography–mass spectrometry (GC-MS).
 Concentrations of ∑16PAHs ranged from 622.97 µg kg–1 to 4340.67 µg kg–1 with an average of 1862.10 µg kg–1.
-Among these PAHs, high-molecular-weight PAHs (four to six rings), which are the predominant PAH contributors in street dust, accounted for 55%–73% of total PAHs.
-Mean concentration of PAHs among the four functional districts followed the order: education district > traffic area > business district > residential area.
-However, individual PAH concentrations presented weak correlation with total organic carbon.
-Based on the isomer ratios of PAH, biomass and coal combustion; and petroleum input were two key factors controlling PAH levels in this study.
-At 95% confidence interval, total incremental lifetime cancer risks for children, adolescence and adults approximated 10–6–1.5 × 10–5.
-These values were higher than the baseline value for acceptable risk (10–6), indicating potential carcinogenic risk.
+Among these PAHs, high-molecular-weight PAHs (four to six rings), which are the predominant PAH contributors in street dust, accounted for 55%–73% of the total PAHs.
+Mean concentrations of the PAHs among the four functional districts followed the order: education district > traffic area > business district > residential area.
+However, the individual PAH concentrations exhibited weak correlations with the total organic carbon.
+Based on the isomer ratios of the PAHs, biomass and coal combustion, and petroleum input were two key factors controlling PAH levels in this study.
+At a 95% confidence interval, the total incremental lifetime cancer risks for children, adolescents and adults approximated 10–6–1.5 × 10–5.
+These values were higher than the baseline value for acceptable risk (10–6), indicating a potential carcinogenic risk.